What is volumetric weight ?

 When we think of the word “weight” in a traditional sense, we are usually referring to the mass of an item.
 This is generally measured in kilograms or pounds.
-However, when it comes to the world of shipping, packaging and storage, another metric comes into play – volumetric weight.
-Volumetric weight is a new metric that takes into account actual mass as well as the actual package size.
-This allows for density, package volume, and mass to be combined into a metric that makes more sense for package handlers to use on a day-to-day basis.
+However, when it comes to the world of shipping, packaging and storage, another metric comes into play – volumetric weight (as known as dimensional weight ).
+Volumetric weight is a new metric that takes into account actual weight as well as the actual package size.
+This allows for density, package volume, and weight to be combined into a metric that makes more sense for package handlers to use on a day-to-day basis.

 Why is the volumetric weight used?

-In simple terms, volumetric weight allows for package handlers and shipping companies to get a more realistic estimate of the work involved with a particular package.
+In simple terms, dimensional weight allows for package handlers and shipping companies to get a more realistic estimate of the work involved with a particular package.
 This is because the actual volume of a product can greatly affect the costs involved with storing and transporting it.
-For example, a gold brick that weighs 1kg is quite easy to transport and store – it doesn’t require any special handling and can be added to a carrier van with ease.
+For example, a gold brick that weighs 1kg is quite easy to transport and store – it doesn’t require any special handling and can be added to a plan in air freight with ease.
 This is because it is sufficiently dense and doesn’t take up a large amount of volume.
 However, if we look at a painting that weighs 1kg, it could be up to 3 meters in length.
 The painting, although equal in weight to the gold brick, requires a lot more effort to handle and store than the brick.
 This will require bringing in specialty workers, paying more for package storing, paying more for shipping costs, arranging for bigger boxes, and so on.
-This is a great way to visualise the need for volumetric weight calculations, and why the true weight of a shipment is often not very helpful.
+This is a great way to visualise the need for dimensional weight calculations, and why the actual weight of a shipment is often not very helpful.

 Shipping a square package that has a length, width and height of 25cm will therefore result in a volumetric weight of 3.5kg (25 * 25 * 25 / 5000 rounded up to the nearest 0.5kg).
 If the package is heavier than 3.5kg, then it will be billed at its actual weight, but if it is lighter than 3.5kg, then it will be billed at its volumetric weight.

-How can I reduce the volumetric weight of my package?
+How can I reduce the dimensional weight of my package?

 For packages that are very large, sometimes there’s nothing much you can do about a high volumetric weight.
 However, there are some techniques you can employ to reduce the volumetric weight of a package in order to save on shipping fees.